SamanthaPeterson/Computer-science-for-javascript-17/gist-template.md

 In JavaScript, when we are talking about flags, there are only six flags that work with JavaScript and retro regular expressions; those are “I,” which is a flag that searches for casein sensitive there is a G this flag looks for anything without the specified request.
 M is multiline and makes it so that you can use a dot to match.
 The character U flag helps to process pairs correctly, and y is the sticky flag it looks for a particular position.
-Flags
-Regular expressions may have flags that affect the search.
-There are only 6 of them in JavaScript: i
-With this flag, the search is case-insensitive: no difference between A and a (see the example below). g
-With this flag, the search looks for all matches without it – only the first match is returned. m
-Multiline mode (covered in the chapter Multiline mode of anchors ^ $, flag “m”). s
-Enables “dotall” mode, which allows a dot . to match newline character \n (covered in the chapter Character classes). u
-Enables full Unicode support; the flag enables the correct processing of surrogate pairs.
-More about that in the chapter Unicode: flag “u” and class \p{...}. y
-“Sticky” mode: searching at the exact position in the text (covered in the chapter Sticky flag “y”, searching at position)

 <https://javascript.info/regexp-introduction>

 ### Grouping and Capturing